-The Government has made a number of big changes to the benefits system in recent years.
-Find out more about these changes here.
+There have been big changes to the benefits system in recent years.

-A limit on the total amount that most people of working age can get.
+A limit on the total amount that most working age people can get.
 If you're affected your Housing Benefit will go down.

-Personal Independence Payment is gradually replacing Disability Living Allowance for disabled people aged 16 to 64.
-It helps with some of the extra costs caused by ill health or disability, and is based on how a person’s condition affects them, not the condition they have.
+Personal Independence Payment is gradually replacing Disability Living Allowance for disabled adults.
+It helps with some of the extra costs of long term ill-health or disability, and is based on how your condition affects you, not the condition you have.

-Also known as the 'spare room subsidy' or 'bedroom tax'.
-If you live in a council or housing association home and you have one or more ‘spare’ bedrooms, the amount of Housing Benefit that you can get may be reduced.
+Housing Benefit reductions for spare bedrooms, also called 'spare room subsidy' or 'bedroom tax'.
+If you live in a council or housing association home and have one or more ‘spare’ bedrooms, the amount of Housing Benefit that you can get may be reduced.

 A new benefit for working age people.
 It's gradually replacing benefits if you're out of work and tax credits if you're in work.
 Available to most working age single people, couples and families.

 Last updated: Fri 16 August, 2019 @ 12:26